Empirical spectral distributions of sparse random graphs: Abstract

 \section{Abstract}

-We study the spectrum of a random multigraph with a degree sequence $\mathbf{D}_n=(D_i)_{i=1}^n$ and average degree $1 \ll \omega_n \ll n$, generated by the configuration model.
-We show that, when the empirical spectral distribution (\abbr{ESD}) of $\omega_n^{-1} \mathbf{D}_n $ converges weakly to a limit $\nu$, under mild moment assumptions (\emph{e.g.}, $D_i/\omega_n$ are i.i.d.\ with a finite second moment), the \abbr{ESD} of the normalized adjacency matrix converges in probability to $\nu\boxtimes \sigma_{\semic}$, the free multiplicative convolution of $\nu$ with the semicircle law.
+We study the spectrum of a random multigraph with a degree sequence $\bD_n=(D_i)_{i=1}^n$ and average degree $1 \ll \omega_n \ll n$, generated by the configuration model, and also the spectrum of the analogous random simple graph.
+We show that, when the empirical spectral distribution (\abbr{ESD}) of $\omega_n^{-1} \bD_n $ converges weakly to a limit $\nu$, under mild moment assumptions (\emph{e.g.}, $D_i/\omega_n$ are i.i.d.\ with a finite second moment), the \abbr{ESD} of the normalized adjacency matrix converges in probability to $\nu\boxtimes \sigma_{\semic}$, the free multiplicative convolution of $\nu$ with the semicircle law.
 Relating this limit with a variant of the Marchenko--Pastur law yields the continuity of its density (away from zero), and an effective procedure for determining its support.

-Our proof of convergence is based on a coupling of the graph to an inhomogeneous Erd\H{o}s-R\'enyi graph with the target \abbr{ESD}, using three intermediate random graphs, with a negligible number of edges modified in each step.
+Our proof of convergence is based on a coupling between the random simple graph and multigraph with the same degrees, which might be of independent interest.
+We further construct and rely on a coupling of the multigraph to an inhomogeneous Erd\H{o}s-R\'enyi graph with the target \abbr{ESD}, using three intermediate random graphs, with a negligible fraction of edges modified in each step.